Heavy rain today and tonight, isolated thunderstorms possible

-Elmira, N.Y.
-(WETM) – Heavy rain is in the forecast for today and tonight.
+Binghamton, N.Y.
+(WIVT) – Heavy rain is in the forecast for today and tonight.
 How much do we see?
 Details below:

 TODAY: